 It is generally recommended to back up your iPhone every two weeks.
 This way, you can prevent massive data loss in case things go not-quite-as-you-expected… And sometimes, things tend to do just that.
 Backups are a great help if your iPhone gets broken, damaged, stolen or if you erase data from it by mistake.
 Backing up is also a great trick to pull if you decided to switch to a newer iPhone.
-In this case, backup and restore operations will help you transfer your data, messages, settings, etc. If you found yourself asking “How do I back up my iPhone?”, here is the complete guide to iPhone backup options.
+In this case, backup and restore operations will help you transfer your data, messages, settings, etc. If you found yourself asking “How to save my iPhone data?”, check out the 6 ways below.

 Backup manual for iPhone users